On Mixup Regularization: The regularization effects of Mixup

 and

 \end{theorem}

 \Cref{thm:mixupreg} captures the effect of the random perturbations in Mixup as a sum of four penalty terms $R_i(f)$ for $i\in[4]$.
 They regularize the simple ERM risk applied on the modified inputs $\tilde{x}_i$ and smoothed outputs $\tilde{y}_i$.
-Before studying the role of the different penalty terms, we derive their expressions for the cross-entropy, logistic and squared error losses.
+Before discussing the accuracy and practical consequences of this reformulation of Mixup as regularized empirical risk minimization on modified data in the next Section, we now derive the details of this approximation for the cross-entropy, logistic and squared error losses.
 We begin by presenting the results for the cross-entropy loss:

 \begin{corollary} Let $\Scal:\R^c \rightarrow \R^c$ be the softmax operator, i.e., for any $i\in[c]$ and $u\in\R^c$, $\Scal(u)_i = e^{u_i} / \sum_{j=1}^c e^{u_j}$, and let $H(u) = \text{diag}(\Scal(u)) - \Scal(u)\Scal(u)^\top \in\R^{c\times c}$.
 The approximate Mixup risk for the cross-entropy loss satisfies